Kamilcuk/kai.nvim/README.md

 5. Boston
 ```

-Visually selecting this text and running `:AI sort by population` results in:
+Visually selecting this text and running `:AIEdit sort by population` results in:

 ```
 List of capitals: